Detailed Device Status

 when a CD Audio disc is loaded, and 11

-files in MP3, AAC, WAV or AIFF format is loaded.
-However, we later
+when a data disc containing files in MP3, AAC, WAV or AIFF format is loaded.

-noticed that it also gets non-zero values when a track is loaded from
+However, we later noticed that it also gets non-zero values when a track is loaded from

 a playlist (05